common-voice/community-playbook/sub_pages/maintenance.md

 Please use the issue form called [feature request](https://github.com/common-voice/community-playbook/issues/new/choose), which could be valuable to all and other language communities on Common Voice.
 This could be a case study, change request for links, or a copy suggestion.

+*The feature request form was adapted from the [Turing Way Community Playbook](https://zenodo.org/record/3233986#.YVHB5aDTVQI)

 ## Maintenance cycle [draft]

 **Content and Issue request**: